Department of Neurosurgery and Brain Repair

 After graduating from an accredited Medical School, those who have chosen to pursue a career in neurosurgery must apply for and commit to a seven-year neurological surgery training program.
 The Department of Neurosurgery and Brain Repair is proud to sponsor one of just over a hundred ACGME accredited Neurosurgery Residency Training Programs in the Country.

 Whether immediately following completion of an ACGME Residency Program, or throughout their careers, many neurosurgeons choose to dedicate themselves to further sub-specialty training.
-We currently offer two advanced specialty fellowships within our department: Cerebrovascular Surgery and Spinal Neurosurgery.
-We are also proud to be collaborating with the USF College of Nursing to develop a new, neurosurgical fellowship program for advanced registered nurse practitioners (ARNP).
+We currently offer four advanced specialty fellowships within our department: Skull Base Neurosurgery, Spinal Neurosurgery, CNS-Endovascular Surgery and Stereotactic & Functional Neurosurgery.
+We are also proud to be collaborating with the USF College of Nursing by developing the Advanced Practice Provider Neurosurgical Fellowship for Advanced Registered Nurse Practitioners (ARNP).